leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/uv/applying_image.rst

 There are two ways to tell Blender to use the UV texture when rendering;
 the quick way and the proper way.

 The quick way is to use generated UV coordinates.
 Generated coordinates is used by default by all :doc:`Texture nodes </render/shader_nodes/textures/index>`, with the exception of Image textures that use UV coordinates by default.
-To use generated coordinates for images as well use the *Generated* output of the :doc:`Texture Coordinate node </render/shader_nodes/input/texture_coordinate>`
+To use generated coordinates for images as well use the *Generated* output of the :doc:`Texture Coordinate node </render/shader_nodes/input/texture_coordinate>`.

-The proper way is to use :doc:`UV UnApplying Textureswrapping </modeling/meshes/uv/unwrapping/index>` to manually generate UV coordinates.
-To use UV Mapping, use the :doc:`Texture Coordinate node </render/shader_nodes/input/texture_coordinate>` (UV output) or the :doc:`UV Map node </render/shader_nodes/input/uv_map>` and select the UV map to use, "UVMap" by default.
+The proper way is to use :doc:`UV Unwrapping </modeling/meshes/uv/unwrapping/index>` to manually generate UV coordinates.
+To use UV mapping, use the :doc:`Texture Coordinate node </render/shader_nodes/input/texture_coordinate>` (UV output) or the :doc:`UV Map node </render/shader_nodes/input/uv_map>` and select the UV map to use, "UVMap" by default.